Slideshow image

 Functions of a backbone

 Obviously, the backbone is not the whole body.
-However, it is foundational to our anatomy and serves a number of important purposes:
+However, it is foundational to our anatomy and serves several important purposes, including:

-I’m making a parallel between the human backbone, and the Historical Backbone of the Bible.
+I am making a parallel between the human backbone and the Historical Backbone of the Bible.

 The Bible’s backbone

 This Historical Backbone of the Bible is the ‘Story’ that we’ve been writing about in the last two blogs.
-As God’s ‘Story’ it is a selection and arrangement of historical events, real people, tangible things and places.
+As God’s ‘Story,’ it is a selection and arrangement of historical events, real people, physical things, and places.
 It relates God’s involvement with humanity from the beginning.
-God continues to be present and active in our present.
+And God continues to be present and active in our here and now.

-It is this history or ‘Story’ that gives the Bible structural rigidity.
-History is traced from Abraham (Genesis 12) to David (1 Samuel) to the Exile (end of 2 Kings) and on to the birth of Jesus the Christ (Matthew 1:17).
+This historical narrative or ‘Story’ gives the Bible structural rigidity.
+In Matthew 1, history is traced from Abraham (Genesis 12) to David (1 Samuel) to the Exile (end of 2 Kings) and on to the birth of Jesus the Christ (Matthew 1:17).

-This ‘Story’ provides muscle attachment points, and the channels the nervous system, such as the Psalms, Proverbs, and Prophets including Isaiah, Jeremiah, Ezekiel, and Daniel.
+This ‘Story’ provides muscle attachment points and channels the nervous system, such as the Psalms, Proverbs, and Prophets, including Isaiah, Jeremiah, Ezekiel, and Daniel.

-It is the Historical Backbone of the Bible that provides the structure for understanding how the other books of the Bible relate to each other and to us.
+The Historical Backbone of the Bible provides the structure for understanding how the other books of the Bible relate to each other and to us.

-The Backbone (or a major part of it) is composed of 367 chapters of the Bible.
+The Backbone (or a significant part of it) is composed of 370 chapters of the Bible.
 This might sound like a lot, but it is only about 370 pages.
-Again, this may sound like a lot but let’s break it into smaller pieces.[3]
+Again, this may sound like a lot, but let’s break it into smaller pieces.[3]

-You can pick the length of time you want to take to complete these chapters/pages.
-I estimate that most pages can be read in 5-6 minutes – but that’s me.
-Some will want to go faster, others slower – it’s up to you.
+You can choose the length of time it will take you to complete these chapters/pages.
+Many people can read most pages in 5-6 minutes, but that’s me.
+Some will want to go faster, others slower—it’s up to you.

-If a person reads, say, 6 pages per day x 6 days per week, you will be finished in 10 weeks.
+If a person reads six pages per day x 6 days per week, you will finish in 10 weeks.
 Again, this is only an example.
-You might want to go faster, or you might want to go slower – it’s up to you.
+You might want to go faster, or you might want to go slower—it’s up to you.

-Here’s the link to the Resource page for the reading sections I propose – Historical Backbone of the Bible.
+Here’s the link to a free resource that lays out this reading program: Historical Backbone of the Bible.
+It also has a link to a reading log that you might find helpful.
 Print it off and keep it with your Bible during this project.

 Four recommendations